Can a #NeverTrump Republican Win in 2020? Don’t Bet on It.

 perry: I don’t think so.

-And the fundamental problem with a third party candidacy is that if it doesn’t have a realistic chance of victory, it can produce perverse results – you know, like splitting the anti-Trump vote and giving the very reason for people like Rubin leaving their party a potentially calamitous second term.
+And the fundamental problem with a third-party candidacy is that if it doesn’t have a realistic chance of victory, it can produce perverse results — you know, like splitting the anti-Trump vote and giving the very reason for people like Rubin leaving their party a potentially calamitous second term.

 If we were at a rare moment like 1860 when one of the major parties was collapsing and partisanship was fluid, it might be a different matter.
 But as we all understand, partisan loyalty at the polls and in Congress is at an all-time high; that’s precisely how Trump won the presidency after a hostile takeover of the GOP, and how he’s mastered his party in office despite the howls of protest from the #NeverTrumpers.